haoxuanli-pku/ICLR24-Kernel-Balancing/README.md

-## Debiased Collaborative Filtering with Kernel-Based Causal Balancing
+# This is the official pytorch implementation of our ICLR24 "Debiased Collaborative Filtering with Kernel-Based Causal Balancing" paper.

-This is the official pytorch implementation of Debiased Collaborative Filtering with Kernel-Based Causal Balancing.
+We use three public real-world datasets (Coat, Music and Product) for real-world experiments.
 ## Run the code

 - For Coat, please run the file: